Matthies/RubiChess/README.md

 Default net (and default value of NNUENetpath) is now nn-cf8c56d366-20210326.nnue which is also included in Windows release package.

 ## Binaries and hints to build some
 I provide release binary packages for Windows x64 only.
-Depending on your type of CPU you can choose from
+Depending on the type of your x86-64 CPU you can choose from
 1. RubiChess-BMI2: For best performance on modern intel CPUs and probably also new AMD Ryzen Zen3 / 5?00X CPU
 2. RubiChess-AVX2: For best performance on modern AMD Ryzen Zen/Zen2
 3. RubiChess: For older CPUs that support POPCNT but no AVX2